Executes a program with artificial data to check for errors, anomalies, or non-functional issues. Dynamic V&V.

 Validation Testing

-To demonstrate the system meets the requirements.
-Validation testing confirms the software meets its requirements.
+Demonstrates that the system meets its requirements.
 A successful test shows the system works as intended.

 Defect Testing

-To discover situations where the system behaves incorrectly.
-Uncovers faults.
-A successful test is one that makes the system fail, exposing a defect.
+Discovers situations where the system behaves incorrectly.
+A successful test exposes a defect by making the system fail.

 Automated Testing

-The system is initialized with the test case, namely the inputs and expected outputs. - A call part
+Initialize the system with inputs and expected outputs. - Call

 Regression Testing

-Re-running all tests after changes to ensure nothing previously working is broken.
-Easy to do with automated testing.
+Re-runs all tests after changes to ensure previously working behavior is preserved.
+Most practical when automated.

 Performance and Stress Testing